carpentries/instructor-training/episodes/08-motivation.md

 >
 > In the Etherpad, describe the error your learner has made and how you would respond.
 >
-> This exercise and discussion should take about 5 minutes.
+> This exercise should take about 5 minutes.
 {: .challenge}